Admission Requirements and Procedures

 The College will accept transfer credits earned in similar program courses taken at an accredited institution recognized by the Secretary of Education if the student has earned a grade point average of 2.0 or above.
 An official transcript must be on file in order for transfer credits to be approved.
 The student cannot receive transfer credits and also receive credit for the same course taken at MTI.
 The College reserves the right to accept or reject credit units earned at other institutions.

 Credit can also be given through challenge examination provided the subject is similar in content to courses within the student's selected program.
-Permission to take this special examination is given only after the student has made a formal request that is approved by the Director and/ or Associate Director and the instructor.
+Permission to take this special examination is given only after the student has made a formal request approved by the Director and/or Associate Director and the instructor.
 A student must score 80% or above in order to receive credit.
-No more than twenty-five percent of a program's credit units can be earned by challenging program subjects.
+No more than twenty-five percent (25%) of a program's credit units can be earned by making a challenge of the program subjects.

-Scheduling is open entry/open exit with classes normally starting the second Monday of each month.
+Scheduling is open entry/open exit with classes normally starting begining of each week on Monday.
 This allows students to begin classes on a space available basis.
-Exceptions to these are the Medical Assistant and Medical Receptionist classes (every 6 weeks), Accounting classes (every 15 weeks) and Medical Assistant evening classes (every 7 weeks).
+Exceptions to these are the Accounting classes every 3 weeks.
 Full-time and half-time classes are scheduled Monday through Thursday between the hours of 8 a.m. and 9:30 p.m. and Friday from 8 a.m. to 5 p.m.